mt02-dev/mysns_app/README.md

-# This is my SNS app README
+# This is my SNS application README